 Rosetta's task is to rendezvous with the comet while it still lingers in the cold regions of the Solar System, and to deploy a lander to reveal in close-up detail exactly what the surface looks like.

 Observations indicate that, if the activity of 67P is consistent from orbit to orbit, then Rosetta may return images of an active nucleus when it rendezvous with the comet when it is about 3.5 AU from the Sun.

 Over an entire year, as it approaches the Sun, Rosetta will orbit the comet, mapping its surface and studying changes in its activity.

-As its ices evaporate, instruments on board the orbiter will study the dust and gas particles which surround the comet and trail behind it as streaming tails, as well as their interaction with the solar wind.
+As its ices evaporate, instruments on board the orbiter will study the dust and gas particles that surround the comet and trail behind it as streaming tails, as well as their interaction with the solar wind.

-Last update: 14 November 2013
+Last update: 18 December 2013